Shantungosuchus: Taxonomy

 Two of the species of Shantungosuchus, including the type, were described by Yang Zhongjian (referenced here as C.C.
 (Chung Chien) Young) in 1961.
 Since the description of S. chuhsienensis, there has been uncertainty about the placement of the genus.
 It was suggested to be an atoposaurid by several different authors from the 1960s to the 1980s,.

 However, in Xiao-Chun Wu's 1994 description of S. hangjinensis, he noted the bones were more similar to the family Protosuchidae rather than Atoposauridae, and proposed to classify it as such.

 Protosuchia has recently been considered a paraphyletic grouping of early crocodyliforms.
 Protosuchia is now commonly split into two groups: the basal family Protosuchidae, which is a true clade, and a group of basal crocodyliforms more closely related to Hsisosuchus and Mesoeucrocodylia.
-Clark et al. (2004) recovered Shantungosuchus as closely related to mesoeucrocodylians, and Buscalioni (2017) found the genus to group in a clade with Sichuanosuchus and Shartegosuchidae,A. D. Buscalioni.
-2017.
-The Gobiosuchidae in the early evolution of Crocodyliformes.
-Journal of Vertebrate Paleontology e1324459:1-21. which was formally named Shartegosuchoidea by Dollman et al. (2018) in their description of a new Shartegosuchus specimen.
+Clark et al. (2004) recovered Shantungosuchus as closely related to mesoeucrocodylians, and Buscalioni (2017) found the genus to group in a clade with Sichuanosuchus and Shartegosuchidae, which was formally named Shartegosuchoidea by Dollman et al. (2018) in their description of a new Shartegosuchus specimen.